DerKoun/bsnes-hd/README.md

-# bsnes-hd *beta 10.3*
+# bsnes-hd *beta 10.4*

-- [downloads](https://github.com/DerKoun/bsnes-hd/releases) for the latest betas
+- [downloads](https://github.com/DerKoun/bsnes-hd/releases) for the latest betas (there are only beta) / also on the libretro auto-updater
 - [GitHub project](https://github.com/DerKoun/bsnes-hd) for source code, issues, feature requests, ...
 - [Reddit](https://www.reddit.com/r/emulation/search/?q=bsnes-hd&restrict_sr=1&sort=new) for announcements and discussions on *r/emulation*
 - [Discord](https://discord.gg/7ahAzCV) if you prefer chatting (Thanks to everyone who set it up and keeps it running)
-- [Forum](https://www.retrowide.com/forums) for widescreen discussions, both ROM-hacking and technical

 1. [What is it?](#what-is-it)
 2. [Help wanted](#help-wanted)